lukedavidjohn/NC-News-frontend/README.md

-# Project Title
+# NC News

-NC News - a Reddit-style news website built in React where readers can comment and vote on stories on given topics.
+A Reddit-style news website built in React where readers can comment and vote on stories on given topics.

 This project is hosted on [Netlify](https://quizzical-montalcini.netlify.com/).
 The back-end repository can be found [here](https://github.com/lukedavidjohn/NC-News-backend).